Judit Reigl

 • Entrance - Exit (1986-89) – Solo Exhibition, Patrick Derom Galleries, New York City, United States

-• La Qualité de l'Ombre – Group Exhibition, Ludwig Museum im Deutschherrenhaus, Koblenz, Germany
+• La Qualité de l'Ombre (The Quality of the Shadow) – Group Exhibition, Ludwig Museum im Deutschherrenhaus, Koblenz, Germany

 • Salon du Dessin 2013 – Group Exhibition, Galerie de France, Paris, France